MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 6. Relaunch the Teams app one more time, and you should see the toggle switch.

 ### General

 - **Issue:**  Organization tab isn't available on chat
 Details: The organization tab has moved to a person's Microsoft 365 contact card.
-To view this, select someone's profile pic and then Organization on their card.
+To view this, select a user's profile picture and then Organization on their card.
 This aligns with how you view org charts in other Microsoft 365 apps, creating a more consistent experience.

 ### Accessibility

 - **Issue:**  There may be accessibility gaps between new and classic Teams.
 If you discover any accessibility gaps, select **Give Feedback**.

-### Calendar

-- **Issue:**   There is no option to add a Channel calendar to a channel.
-Workaround:  Switch back to classic Teams to use this feature.

-- **Issue:**   Unable to add an app in scheduling form
-Workaround:  Switch back to classic Teams to use this feature.

 ### Apps